This is the official page of the Hungarian Youth Delegates

 Ms Ágnes Szuda

-Ms Ágnes Szuda was selected to serve as a Youth Delegate of Hungary to the United Nations in 2017.
-She will represent the young people of Hungary in the Third Committee of the UN General Assembly in October 2018 and the ECOSOC Youth Forum in February 2019.
+Ms Ágnes Szuda was the third Youth Delegate of Hungary to the United Nations.
+She represented the young people of Hungary in the Third Committee of the UN General Assembly in October 2018 and the ECOSOC Youth Forum in February 2019.

 Ágnes graduated in 2017 from the University of Cambridge with a degree in Geography.
 She started to work on youth policy as a social research summer intern at the Cabinet Office, London and she conducted research on the UN’s Sustainable Development Goals as the World Health Organization’s intern in Geneva.
 Following her experience in the public sector, she worked on improving gender equality, human rights and environmental strategies in the private sector as a corporate responsibility consultant intern at Carnstone Partners LLP.